 Bonus: Dutch is weird and wonderful

 In case you haven’t figured it out yet, Dutch is an interesting language.
 The only way to learn it is to dive right into the language itself and, of course, the culture.
-If you’re living in a Dutch-speaking country, knowing the Dutch language will help you feel at home.
+Even though the Dutch in general speak English quite well, acquiring (at least) the basics of the Dutch language is essential for you to be able to fully integrate into Dutch society.